SVF-tools/WebSVF/README.md

 ## Pre-Requisites

-- WebSVF only tested and targetted for **Ubuntu 20.04** (Not compatible with versions of Ubuntu older than 19.10)
+- WebSVF is only tested and targetted for **Ubuntu 20.04** (Not compatible with versions of Ubuntu older than 19.10)

 ## Step 1.
 Install NPM (v>=10.0.0)